 Cloud Migration - If the organization is looking to make greater use of cloud technology, and in particular hybrid- or multi-cloud, then this requires a modern, cloud-friendly enterprise KMS solution that is cloud-agnostic, supports DevOps / DevSecOps methodologies, and offers a comprehensive REST API, while still supporting legacy on-premise applications.

-An enterprise KMS should be seen as a strategic enterprise tool that enables the organization to unlock the power of its data by securing it throughout its lifecycle.
+An enterprise key management system should be seen as a strategic enterprise tool that enables the organization to unlock the power of its data by securing it throughout its lifecycle.
 By enhancing security, eliminating inefficiency, simplifying compliance, and enabling business transformation, the ROI can be very significant and rapidly cover the initial investment cost, with savings continuing to accrue over time.

 Proper key management is critical for security and compliance.
 Enterprise key management is the only way to effectively and efficiently secure keys and the data they protect, while supporting the demands of digital transformation.

 The procurement of an enterprise KMS is a strategic decision that the organization will have to live with for many years.
 So, making the right choice is critical.
-This article highlights some of the technical and functional considerations that should be considered when choosing an enterprise KMS, but it is also important to consider the vendor’s ability to innovate and support emerging trends such as DevSecOps and post-quantum cryptography.
+This article highlights some of the technical and functional considerations that should be considered when choosing an enterprise KMS for managing enterprise keys, but it is also important to consider the vendor’s ability to innovate and support emerging trends such as DevSecOps and post-quantum cryptography.

-To learn more about the Fortanix Self-Defending Key Management Service, request a demonstration.
+To learn more about the Fortanix DSM, request a demonstration.